ysndr/MSc-Thesis/chapter/evaluation.md

 The `didOpen` trace elements actually represents the joint processing path of initial file openings, and changes.
 NLS configures clients to signal changes both on save and following editor defined "change".
 The fact that it is the editor's responsibility to define what constitutes a change means that some editors send invoke the server on every key press.
-In [@fig:correlation-opens] signs for such a behavior can be seen as local increases of processing time as the document grows.
+In [@fig:distribution-latencies] signs for such a behavior can be seen as local increases of processing time as the document grows.
 Hence, restricting analysis to happen only as the user saves the document could potentially reduce the load of requests substantially.
 Yet, many users preferred automatic processing to happen while they type.
 To server this pattern, NLS could implement a debouncing mechanism for the processing of document changes.